Skip to Content

 Upload Files and Images

-Hyperclay supports file uploads directly within your HTML apps.
+Hyperclay supports file uploads directly within your malleable HTML files.

 hyperclay.uploadFile(eventOrFile); // Uploads a file from either a file input event or File object, showing progress toasts and copying the URL on completion